Dharengo/Spriter2UnityDX/README.md

 Changelog:

-v1.0.1:
+v1.0.2:<br>
+Fixes:<br>
+-Fixed an issue where sprites appeared distorted when resizing bones.<br>
+-Exceptions are wrapped up nicely and no longer abort the whole process<br>
+Features:<br>
+-Now adds AnimationClips to existing AnimatorStates if they exist<br>
+-Autosaves no longer trigger the importer<br>
+v1.0.1:<br>
 Fixes: -Fixed an issue where the sprite's Z orders would get messed up if the sprite is moved during animation<br>
-New Features: -Z order can now be mutated during animation<br>
+Features: -Z order can now be mutated during animation<br>
 v1.0: Initial version